-The real reason for Jesus being baptized was expressed by Himself.
-"Suffer it to be so now: for thus it becometh us to fulfil all righteousness" (Matthew 3:15).
+Jesus Himself expressed the real reason for His baptism: "Suffer it to be so now: for thus it becometh us to fulfil all righteousness" (Matthew 3:15).

 Jesus was born under the Law, and in His infancy was circumcised and redeemed.
 He later paid the Temple tax.
-It was fitting that He should fill out all the ordinances of the Arahamic Covenant to completion.
-He came not to destroy the Law, but to fill it out and give it a deeper meaning (Matthew 5:17).
+It was fitting that He should fulfill all the ordinances of the Abrahamic Covenant to completion.
+He came not to destroy the Law, but to fulfill it and give it a deeper meaning.
+(See Matthew 5:17.)
 Throughout His life, He fulfilled the Law that He might save them who were under the Law.